-In the following story, the Shardell family shares about their experience adopting a boy through China’s “Special Focus” program — a program for children with more involved special medical or developmental needs, many of whom we advocate for on the Holt photolisting.
+In the following story, the Shardell family shares about their experience adopting a boy with unknown medical needs from China.
 Before referring children to families, we do all that we can to make sure questions about the children’s medical condition or development are answered.
 But given the many unknowns in international adoption, Holt also considers the family’s experience level and openness to potential unknowns.
 The Shardell family had a particular expertise in and openness to developmental concerns, which was a great fit for their son Brennan.
 Brennan’s unknowns were all part of the process of discovery during their wait for him.
 Allison, tenacious in her pursuit of answers to her concerns about his development, asked key questions and was open to wherever the answers led us.
-Our local on-the-ground staff in China was able to follow up and learn more about Brennan, even though he was not in the care of one of our orphanage partners.
+Our local on-the-ground staff in China was able to follow up and learn more about Brennan.
 And ultimately, the Shardells decided to move forward and welcome Brennan into their family.
 In many ways, their story illustrates how the adoption process is an active partnership between families and Holt’s program staff — ensuring families are as prepared and informed as possible as they enter this major, and wonderful, part of their lives. — Beth Smith, Director of Services, China Program

 They say the biggest surprises come when you least expect them, and this definitely seems to be our family’s adage.
 As a family of five, including a 10-year-old biological son, a 7-year-old daughter adopted as an infant from northern Vietnam, and a 5-year-old biological daughter, we were comfortable and firmly out of the toddler stage.
 We had a nice little routine of homeschooling and traveling, sports and music lessons, co-ops and field trips.
 Until one day, that routine was shaken up when we had a family picture taken as part of a culture camp for Vietnamese adoptees and our middle child announced that nobody in the family looked like her.
 It was around that time that we began to look at different options for possibly adopting one more child.
 Vietnam, at the time we were looking, was not an option, so we began researching China.